In the middle of orchards: Völlan

 If you combine the location of the village at about 700 meters above sea level with the all year round mild climate, the fresh air and the many hours of sunshine characterizing the whole area, you’ll get a small but nice holiday paradise.
 It is no wonder that Völlan has been a popular summer resort for a long time – for people in search of quiet as well as for jocks, gourmets and families.

-The always well-attended health resort with particularly good air is situated between the municipality of Lana and the Gampen Pass.
+The always well-attended health resort with fresh air is situated between the municipality of Lana and the Gampen Pass.
 Here, guests of all age and interest groups come together.
 On the one hand this is due to the rich leisure time program of the environs: including sightseeing, wellness and shopping in the nearby spa town Meran, family tours on the Etschtal cycle path, pleasant hikes and walks and much more.

 On the other hand also Völlan distinguishes itself by a varied and attractive holiday offer.
-For instance in every season the village comes up with special events, which are often organized together with the neighboring villages Lana and Tisens.
+For instance in every season the village comes up with special events, which are often organized together with the neighbouring villages Lana and Tisens.
 Probably the most popular ones are the Blossom Festival in spring and the Chestnut Days in autumn.
 The chestnut experience trail is a highlight for the whole family.

 Farmer Museum Völlan